shadowfacts/curse-update-json/README.md

 - `port`: The port to run the `curse-update-json` server on.
 - `projects`: An array of all projects to use for this instance.
 Each element is an object with the following properties
-  - `id`: The numerical ID of the CurseForge project
+  - `curse`: The slug for the CurseForge project that appears in the URL.
   - `slug`: The string slug to serve the JSON from. e.g. if it's running on a server at `example.com`, the port is `80`, and the slug is `examplemod`, it will be accessible from `http://example.com/examplemod`.
   - `homepage`: The string for the homepage URL to use in the Forge update JSON
   - `versionRegex`: A regular expression for extracting the version number from the file name on CurseForge.
 The version number should be in group 1.